advilema/streamlit_app_recommender_system/README.md

 * The combinations of activities recommended are sorted by _Similarity Score_.
 * For each combination of activities you can see the titles of the activities.
 Clicking on the title it will expand showing you a description of the activity.
-* Every combination of activities has a colour (the big circle before the Similarity Score).
+* Every combination of activities has a colour (the colour of the big circle before the Similarity Score).
 In the map at the end of the page you can find the activities looking at their colours.
 * The map is interactive, you can zoom in and out.